drake7707/Drakarah3DPrinter/README.md

 Additions can be found ....

-The guide to convert to stealtchanger is ...
+The steps to convert to stealtchanger is [here](steps-to-stealthchanger.md)

 ## BOM